 Lowell is a big place, and we need help reaching out to Lowell’s diverse community to get people’s ideas and get them involved in the project.
-We know there are great ideas in every part of the city, we want to get as many folks involved as possible, and we want to get people from dierent neighborhoods and backgrounds working together.
-As a Street Team member, you will work as a team, learning and creating dierent marketing methods to reach out to the community and ask them to participate.
+We know there are great ideas in every part of the city, we want to get as many folks involved as possible, and we want to get people from different neighborhoods and backgrounds working together.
+As a Street Team member, you will work as a team, learning and creating different marketing methods to reach out to the community and ask them to participate.
 Open to students and adults.

 - Team Orientation and Meetings: Attend a short orientation and bi-weekly meetings to discuss outreach strategies and tasks

-- Community Tabling: As a team, reach out to events to reserve a table, manage a DIY Lowell table at community events, speaking to strangers with condence, providing information about DIY Lowell, listening to their ideas and questions, and encouraging them to participate in DIY Lowell
+- Community Tabling: As a team, reach out to events to reserve a table, manage a DIY Lowell table at community events, speaking to strangers with confidence, providing information about DIY Lowell, listening to their ideas and questions, and encouraging them to participate in DIY Lowell

-- Small Group Engagement: Reach out to and speak to groups such as neighborhood groups, community organizations, and churches via email and phone to set up meetings and speak to groups
+- Small Group Engagement: Contact groups such as neighborhood groups, community organizations, and churches via email and phone to set up meetings and speak to groups

 - Social Media: Maintain DIY Lowell’s Facebook and Twitter accounts, sharing submitted ideas, photos, and project examples from Lowell and other towns

-- Other Outreach: Work as a team to manage additional marketing as assigned, including yering, taking pictures, contacting media, and other creative strategies
+- Other Outreach: Work as a team to manage additional marketing as assigned, including posting flyers around town, taking pictures, contacting media, and other creative strategies

 - Logistic Support: Provide logistical support for summit event, including help with planning and setup

-- Ability to condently interact with a wide variety of people in Lowell across a spectrum of backgrounds and ages—those with bilingual abilities are strongly encouraged to apply
+- Ability to confidently interact with a wide variety of people in Lowell across a spectrum of backgrounds and ages-those with bilingual abilities are strongly encouraged to apply

 - Comfort with public speaking to both small groups and one-on-one